sguox002/leetcode/leetcode-all.md

 ->>

 ## recursive
+<<-679	24 Game    		46.9%	Hard
+given 4 number check if you can use +-*/() to reach 24. division is real division not integer division.
+- no order
+- idea: pick any 2 numbers and do +-*/ and then reduce to 3 numbers ->>

 <<-880	Decoded String at Index    		24.5%	Medium
 digit in the string d means the previous string will be copied d-1 times. return the char at index. (note a23 mean a is repeated 2 time becoming aa3 and then aa is repeated 3 times.)